-The opening of the new Community Archives of Belleville and Hastings County to the public is scheduled for sometime in April 2016.
-Below are photos taken recently of Historical Society members and archive volunteers touring the new rooms of the archives area, located on the second floor of the Belleville Public Library on Pinnacle Street in Belleville.
+The new Community Archives of Belleville and Hastings County opened to the public in April 2016.
+Below are photos taken of Historical Society members and archive volunteers touring the new rooms of the archives area, located on the second floor of the Belleville Public Library on Pinnacle Street in Belleville.
 Photos by past Historical Society Director, Orland French.

 Historical Society Director Richard Hughes (second from the right) and members follow Amanda Hill's lead into the new reading and research room on the second floor of the Belleville Public Library on January 22, 2016.
 Note the stained glass window depicting a floor-to-ceiling William Shakespeare on the wall at the end of the line.
 It was brought over from the former Corby Public Library, where it had once stood watch over patrons in the Reference Department for a number of years.
 (Photo by Orland French)

 Members are impressed with the spaciousness and lighting of the newly-constructed room.
 Amanda Hill (second from the left) explains where furniture and other equipment which will be used by the public performing research, are going to be located.
 (Photo by Orland French)

 Outlook newsletter editor Donna Fano tries out one of the new mobile rolling shelves, that will faciliate the retrieval of materials by the archivist for members of the public who request certain documents and materials from the back storage area.
 The documents and related materials will be housed in special archival quality acid-free containers, with the ideal temperature in the room regulated to approximately 19-20 degrees Celsius (68 degrees Fahrenheit) and the relative humidity 40-45% to avoid fluctuations in the surrounding environ.
 The amount of light where the materials will be housed will be monitored as well.
 (Photo by Orland French)